aaronperkel/mybots/PROJECT.md

 ### Milestone 1:
 - Objective: Modify solution.py to output multiple body.urdf files with offset positions.
 ### Milestone 2:
 - Modify simulate.py to load multiple URDF files and run the simulation for the swarm.
-I will provide a video proof of the swarm simulation.
 ### Milestone 3:
 - Introduce obstacles (blocks) in front of the swarm (as inspired by the Full Steam Ahead project) to cause some collisions.
-I’ll provide a video demonstrating this behavior.
 ### Milestone 4:
 - Update the fitness function in robot.py to evaluate and reward the maximum distance traveled among the swarm members.
-Preliminary results and data comparisons will be included in my final submission.